 Your Company is committed to benchmark itself with global standards for providing good corporate governance.
 Your Board constantly endeavors to take the business forward in such a way that it maximizes long term value for the stakeholders.
-The Company has put in place an effective corporate governance system which ensures that the provisions of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('SEBI Listing Regulations') are duly complied with.
+The Company has put in place an effective corporate governance system which ensures that the provisions of The Securities Exchange Board of India (Listing Obligations and Disclosure Requirements) regulation, 2015 (Hereinafter referred to as Listing Regulations) are duly complied with.